-The main thing that sets the Nectar mattress apart from most competitors is its Forever Warranty, which lasts as long as you own the mattress.
+The main things that set the Nectar mattress apart from many of its competitors are affordable pricing and the Forever Warranty, which lasts as long as you own the mattress.
 Not only does Nectar stand behind its mattresses, users stand behind the company with a 97% customer satisfaction rating.

 Nectar’s gel memory foam surface provides solid pressure relief and responsiveness.
 It also does a good job of limiting motion transfer, which is great for the sleeper who shares the bed with a partner, pets, or kids.
 Nectar’s proprietary cover is specifically designed to promote additional airflow and, as a bonus, it also keeps out dust mites.

 The Nectar’s testing score in spine alignment (7.5/10) makes it less than ideal for sleepers with back pain, shoulder pain, or hip pain.
 People who sleep hot should also take note of its 7.5/10 score in cooling, which keeps Nectar out of the top ranks of cooling mattresses.

 The definition of “chill” that best fits this mattress might not be the one about temperature but the one that means peaceful or tranquil.
 Its outstanding motion transfer qualities make it a particularly good choice for anyone who shares a bed with a partner, or has kids or pets who occasionally hop in on chilly nights.

 The Cocoon Chill mattress received a nearly perfect score on motion transfer (9/10) in our testing, which means that couples are less likely to be disturbed by their partner’s movements during the night.
 An identical 9/10 score for responsiveness is good news for restless sleepers and combination sleepers.